Whether you’re a first-time planner or a seasoned pro, gearing up for a big event can be stressful.

 From mapping out each step of the process to executing a flawless presentation, the pressure to succeed is high.
 The demands of the role are likely why event planning continues to rank as one of the top 10 most stressful occupations.

-At WSB, having worked on over 50,000 engagements, we know first-hand the challenges of the industry.
+At WSB, having worked on over many thousands of engagements, we know first-hand the challenges of the industry.

 We also know that one of the core elements of an unforgettable event experience is selecting the best thought leader to connect with your audience.
 It’s a make-or-break step on the event planning road map.